NY Soccer Odds & Betting Sites

-One of the best things about soccer is the pure volume of betting options on the table.
+One of the best things about soccer betting is the pure volume of bets on the board.
 There are several top leagues across the world plus dozens of smaller ones.
-From the big attractions like Major League Soccer and the Premier League to random international competitions in exotic locales, legal online sportsbooks in the US have lines on them all.
+From the big attractions like Major League Soccer and the Premier League to random international competitions in exotic locales, legal sports betting apps in New York have lines on them all.

 The main bet type for soccer is known as a three-way moneyline.
 You can choose either side to win, or pick a tie.
 We’ll cover this bet type and all of the others in full detail shortly.
 For now, let’s focus on what the odds look like for this wager.
-When you click on the soccer link at online and mobile sportsbooks, soccer betting lines for upcoming games will be listed out similar to this.
+When you click on the soccer link at online and mobile sportsbooks, such as on the WynnBet NY app, soccer betting lines for upcoming games will be listed out similar to this.

 Sportsbooks offer up markets for leagues across the globe.
 You’ll be able to sort through the available options to find what you’re interested in, such as La Liga or Serie A. When you find the game you want, odds are listed for all three possible choices.
 In our example, all of the odds are positive, so the potential return is solid if you make the right call.